infobloxopen/infoblox-swagger-wapi/README.md

 After accessing "home.php":
 - Enter the Grid Master IP-Address/FQDN and corresponding credentials on the homepage.
 - Select the WAPI version.
-- Click on the button to view the Swagger-UI
+- Click on the button to view the Swagger-UI.

+## Maintainence
+Date: April 6, 2021
+- Added support for WAPI version v2.12 and v2.11.1 released along with NIOS 8.6.
+- Fixed bugs related to SSL verification during documentation generation.
+- Automated the defination generation for WAPI v2.7-v2.12.